Today, I have something really incredible to share…

 Your choice of water bottle matters.

-Double-wall (or even triple-walled) water bottles make it darn near impossible to boil water over a fire.
+They make it darn near impossible to boil water over a fire.

 3. Water Purification Tablets

-These tablets treat water faster than boiling, allowing you to purify on the go and keep moving.
+These tablets treat water faster than boiling.

 4. Portable Water Filter